mattk09/complete-azure-sample/docs/README.md

 This project should automatically fetch the Azure Storage Account connection string from Key Vault.
 The `RequestLoggerController` is very simple example of to read/write/delete from that storage.
 Local development can enable the simulator from configuration to use an in-memory table for testing.
 Just set "Features:UseStorageSimulator" to `true`.

-[Storage Explorer][storage-explorer] is a great cross-platfrom ultily to help interact with storage accounts during development.
+[Storage Explorer][storage-explorer] is a great cross-platform utility to help interact with storage accounts during development.

 ### Configuration